dennisreimann/website/src/articles/2016-12-30-phoenix-deployment-gatling-ubuntu-digital-ocean.md

 ```

 Gatling requires a `domains` file in the root of the repo.
-This is read by Gatlings deploy task and used to configure the server names nginx responds to:
+This is read by Gatlings deploy task and used to configure the server names NGINX responds to:

 ```nohighlight
 myapp.com